 Her life in music started at 4 years old, when she composed her very first full-length pop song about her mother.
 Her library now consists of hundreds of published and ready-to-be-published songs.
 The versatility in her writing ranges from ABBA to ZAPPA.

 - Session vocalist on an up-and-coming Disney Entertainment project

 - Vocalist/Actress on a season 10 episode of Eric Andre Show (Adult Swim – scheduled to air Spring 2021)

-- Composer/Vocalist/Performer on music for an Amazon Prime 3-time Emmy-Winning hit series “The Man in The High Castle” (S01E02 “Until We Meet Again” & S02E03 “Sumidagawa”)
+- Composer/Vocalists for Amazon Prime 3-time Emmy Winning hit series The Man in The High Castle (S01E02 “Until We Meet Again” & S02E03 “Sumidagawa”)

-In recent years Rayko became a strong advocate for suicide prevention.
-Rayko and her co- writer Frank Kilpatrick decided to team up with a Suicide Specialist Dr. Mark Goulston from UCLA, and suicide survivor Kevin Hines, to produce the multi award winning documentary video “Stay Alive” (now available on Amazon Prime Video).
+Recently, Rayko became a strong advocate for suicide prevention.
+Rayko, together with Frank Kilpatrick of FrankiK Music, teamed up with a Suicide Specialist Dr. Mark Goulston from UCLA, and the Golden Gate Bridge suicide survivor Kevin Hines, to produce the multi award winning documentary video Stay Alive (now available on Amazon Prime Video).

 Rayko is working hard to reach out to her beloved community of Anime and Gaming, to help save one troubled soul at a time.